-From a vast, open setting in the Mydalur Valley on Iceland's south coast, just a few minutes' walk from the beach, Icelandair Hotel Vik offers views over the sea and Reynisdrangar Pillars.
-Incorporating elements of concrete, basalt and wood, the elegant new hotel exudes an ambience in keeping with its striking natural environs.
+From a vast, open setting in the Mydalur Valley on Iceland's south coast, just a few minutes' walk from the beach, Hotel Viky i Myrdal offers views over the sea and Reynisdrangar Pillars, three columnar basalt sea stacks protruding from the North Atlantic.
+Incorporating elements of concrete, basalt and wood, the new hotel's ambience reflects its striking natural environs.
 Extensive use of glass and natural light bring the outside in, while the serene color scheme—gray, taupe, beige, dusky blue and aqua—evokes the natural realm beyond.
 The rooms in the main building have been exquisitely designed and furnished by Icelandic architect Gudbjorg Magnusdottir, whose vision was inspired by the nearby surroundings of sea and beach.
 Guest rooms have views of the ocean, sea stacks or mountains.
-All have comfortable king-size or twin beds with lofty cotton duvets, hardwood floors, free Wi-Fi, flat screen satellite TV, phone, desk, coffee and tea facilities, and a large bathroom with walk-in tiled shower.
+All have king-size or twin beds with lofty cotton duvets, hardwood floors, free Wi-Fi, flat screen satellite TV, phone, desk, coffee and tea facilities, and a large bathroom with walk-in tiled shower.
 A spacious lounge, restaurant, contemporary bar and small fitness center comprise the common facilities.

 Country guesthouses are the most common form of accommodation in Iceland's rural regions, offering simple, comfortable furnishings and warm hospitality.
 Fjalladyrd Guesthouse enjoys a remote location in Modrudalur, the highest farm in Iceland at 1,539 feet and one of the earliest settled areas in the country.
 The name "Fjalladyrd" means "mountain beauty," and it's an apt description its location in the highlands north of Vatnajokull Glacier, with the snowy summits of the Kverkfjoll Mountains visible on clear days.
 Though simple, our accommodations offer a peaceful setting and authentic taste of rural Icelandic life, not to mention proximity to the nature sights we visit in the region.